DePayFi/documentation/docs/apps/user-authorization.md

 This can only be done once for a single `refresh_token`.

-You will need to restart the authentication flow if a `refresh_token` has been invalidated and you didn't manage to persist the next `refresh_token`.
+You will need to restart the authorization flow if a `refresh_token` has been invalidated and you didn't manage to persist the next `refresh_token`.